Amplitude-Developer-Docs/amplitude-dev-center/docs/data/android-ampli.md

 icon: material/android
 ---

-!!! note
+!!!note
     This page covers the Android Java and Kotlin runtimes.
 All (Itly) runtimes are deprecated.
-If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-an-itly-android-runtime)** to upgrade to the newest runtime.
-Docs for the Itly version are available **[here](android.md)**.
+If you are still using an (Itly) runtime, see the **[migration guide](#migrating-from-previous-version)** to upgrade to the newest runtime.
+Docs for the Itly version are available **[here](browser)**.

-Iteratively supports tracking analytics events from Android apps (API 22 and above) written in Kotlin and Java.
+Amplitude Data supports tracking analytics events from Android apps (API 22 and above) written in Kotlin and Java.

 In Kotlin and Java, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.

-!!! tip
+!!!tip

     See example apps that use the Android Java and Kotlin runtimes on [GitHub](https://github.com/amplitude/ampli-examples/tree/main/android).

 ## Installation

-These instructions are also available from the **Implementation** page of your Iteratively workspace.
+These instructions are also available from the **Implementation** page of your Amplitude Data workspace.

 ### Install the Ampli CLI

-If you haven't installed the Ampli CLI, [install it now](using-the-ampli-cli.md).
+If you haven't installed the Ampli CLI, [install it now](using-the-ampli-cli).

 ### Install dependencies